browserengineering/book/book/embeds.md

 *Image placeholders*: Building on top of lazy loading, implement placeholder styling of images that haven't loaded yet.
 This is done by setting a 0x0 sizing, unless `width` or `height` is specified.
-Also add support for hiding the "broken image" if the `alt` attribute is empty: that's because if `alt` is not specified, the image is assumed to not be visually important, and showing a broken image is therefore not useful to the user.
+Also add support for hiding the "broken image" if the `alt` attribute is empty, because if `alt` is not specified, the image is assumed to not be visually important, and showing a broken image is therefore not useful to the user.